 Who is a Good Candidate?

-During the pre-operative period, the surgeon will have the patient go through the usual process of evaluation.
-This will begin during the initial consultation, through which the surgeon will decide if the patient is a good candidate for hair transplant or FUE.
-He also clears the patient from any medical concerns that would hinder him from a successful hair transplant outcome.
+During the pre-operative period, the patient will undergo the usual process of evaluation.
+This will begin during the initial consultation, in which the surgeon will decide if the patient is a good candidate for hair transplant or FUE.

-Similar to FUT, the follicular unit extraction technique will only need a local anaesthetic.
+Similar to FUT, FUE will only need a local anaesthetic.
 This will be injected both on the donor and recipient sites.
-Prior to that, the surgeon must ensure that the patient is not allergic to anaesthetic.
-Once the patient is under anaesthesia, the surgeon now prepares the donor area.
+However, before it is administered, it is first ensured that the patient is not allergic to anaesthetic.
+Once the patient is under anaesthesia, the doctor will then prepare the donor area.

 The Donor Area

-Relatively, an FUE provides less trauma to the donor site compared to the strip method.
-The hairs on the donor area would have to be shaved shorter than its usual size for easier removal.
-The surgeon uses a special tool that will act like a punch to create a circular incision around the graft.
-He has to be very careful to avoid transection especially with hair follicles that are spaced closely together.
-When a surgeon lacks the skill and precision, he could end up wasting viable grafts.
-There is no need to suture the tiny holes created on the scalp, as these will simply heal on their own.
+With FUE, it is expected that the entire head will be shaved to a buzz cut for easier graft removal.
+For this procedure, the surgeon will use a special tool that is similar to a punch to create small circular incisions around the graft.
+Extra care is maintained to avoid transection especially with hair follicles that are spaced closely together.
+There is no need to suture the tiny incisions created as these will simply heal on their own.

 Implanting the Hair

-The implantation method for FUE is just similar to FUT where small incisions are created on the recipient site on which the donor grafts will be implanted.
-Similarly, the surgeon would have to ensure the right distribution, angle of insertion and direction to create aesthetically pleasing and natural-looking results.
+Very small incisions are also created on the recipient site on which the donor grafts will be implanted.
+It is ensured that there is a proper distribution of grafts and right angle of insertion is followed to create aesthetically pleasing and natural-looking results.

-The recovery period of the donor site is relatively faster than that with FUT.
-Since you only have small circular holes on the donor area as opposed to the strip of wound, this will already close in 2 weeks’ time.
-In fact, this will already heal a week after surgery.
+The recovery period of the donor site is relatively faster than in FUT.
+With only small circular incisions on the donor area, this will already close within a week.

 Book your Private Consultation

-If you are considering FUE Hair Transplant surgery please contact us for further information on pricing and procedural information.
+If you are considering FUE Hair Transplant surgery please contact us for more details on pricing and procedural information.
 To book a private consultation today with Dr. Daood call 1300 656 236.